Swap76/Learn-Deno/docs/blogs/index.md

 # Blogs

-This section is going to contain diffrent sub-folders containing links to diffrent informative blogs around the web which can help you all get started & develop apps with Deno.
+This section is going to contain different sub-folders containing links to different informative blogs around the web which can help you all get started & develop apps with Deno.

 ### The v1.0 Release Blog